 What could the Marshall Plan for forests look like?

-Today’s forest finance landscape consists of a fragmented set of financing mechanism and initiatives that are implemented in siloes and largely without coordination.
-On one end, governments are engaging in REDD+ programs, but at the other end they’re taking out development loans to increase agricultural productivity with very little forest safeguards.
+Today’s forest finance landscape consists of a fragmented set of financing mechanisms and initiatives that are implemented in siloes and largely without coordination.
+On one end, governments are engaging in REDD+ programs, but on the other end they’re taking out development loans to increase agricultural productivity with very few forest safeguards.

 Similarly, while an increasing number of corporations are trying to clean up their supply chains, their efforts aren’t reaching producers at scale, while mainstream finance still dwarfs green finance.
 Private efforts also remain disconnected from public programs that, for example, seek to sort out messy land titles common in developing countries.
 Program confusion is matched by agency confusion: in tropical forest countries as well as in donor countries, ministries aren’t coordinating or consolidating their goals and programs.

 REDD+ requires the creation of a true partnership between public and private sectors, as well as between tropical forest and donor countries, where all partners take risks and benefit from the achievements.

 The Role of the Private Sector